What Is Fat Transfer Plastic Surgery?

 One side effect is favorable: stem cell activity.
 Fat is rich in stem cells, and current research is attempting to understand how fat transfer procedures may maximize their utility.
 Many patients describe improvements in skin tone, clarity, texture and pore density above areas of fat transfer, which may possibly be due to stem cell differentiation into skin cells.
 Negative side effects can include oil cysts, fat necrosis or granulomas.

-(7) What should a patient consider before considering this type of plastic surgery?
-How are these considerations different from other plastic surgery procedures?
+(7) How are fat transfer considerations different from other plastic surgery procedures?

 First, the results may be unpredictable.
 They are highly dependent upon the surgical technique and the surgeon’s experience, but also the patient’s own fat and blood supply.
 Second, the results change significantly over time.
 Most studies show that 50-70% of injected fat cells survive, which means that up to half of the immediate result may be lost.
 This leads most surgeons to “over-correct” during the procedure, knowing that the final outcome will be less.
 Finally, it is a permanent solution, unlike fillers such as Restylane or Juvéderm that fade away after a year.
 Some patients use temporary fillers to test their appearance before committing to fat transfer.

-(8) What do you see as the future of fat transfer plastic surgery?
-Where is it headed?
+(8) What is the future of fat transfer plastic surgery?